 Gwynedd is by far the main source of slate waste in the UK (see Appendix 18 for a detailed analysis).
 Usage has increased recently and is set to rise further (to c 1 Mt in 2007), particularly with the recent introduction of sea transport to Liverpool and Manchester.
 However the full potential cannot be realised until the logistics of transporting material by rail have been overcome.
-At the time of writing there were also uncertainties over the future of the leading slate waste processor.
-There may be indications that slate waste is displacing the output of primary aggregates in North West Wales, but the evidence from trends is complicated as the period under review coincided with the completion of major roadworks when a downturn would have normally been expected.
+At the time of writing, the leading slate waste processor was in the process of a takeover.
+There may be indications that slate waste is displacing the output of primary aggregates in North West Wales, but the evidence from trends is complicated as the period under review coincided with the completion of major roadwork's when a downturn would have normally been expected.
 Increased use of slate waste probably offers the best potential for N Wales achieving the secondary/recycled aggregate target set in MTAN1.